AdautoP/series-app-sample/README.md

 ## 🧪 Tests

-All show related `ViewModel` and service are fully unit tested with mocked services and coordinators.
+All show related `ViewModel` and service are fully unit tested with mocked services and coordinators for serving as example.

 Example of test naming convention:
 ```swift
 func testMethodName_WhenConditionHappens_ThenExpectResult()
 ````

+Also, i've added some snapshot tests just for example :D

+Code is not 100% covered but it's structured respecting SOLID so it can be.